GeoscienceAustralia/eo-tides/docs/setup.md

 !!! tip

-> If the models that you uploaded are not marked as available in this summary, check that your models were uploaded to the expected path as identified in the summary table.
+    If the models that you saved are not marked as available in this summary, check that they were saved to the expected path as identified in the summary table.

 ## Clipping model files to improve performance